Frequently asked questions

 Q. What is the recommended Java Virtual Machines (JVM) heap size for IDM/OpenIDM?

-A. There are no definitive rules for the size of JVM heap size required as it will vary across individual environments and applications, but you should refer to Best practice for JVM Tuning for best practice advice.
+A. There are no definitive rules for the size of JVM heap size required as it will vary across individual environments and applications, but you should refer to Best practice for JVM Tuning with G1 GC or Best practice for JVM Tuning with CMS GC for best practice advice.
 Additionally, ensure you configure JVM garbage collection appropriately as GC times can increase with large heap sizes causing significant impacts to application performance and CPU utilization.
 See How do I change the JVM heap size for IDM/OpenIDM (All versions)? for further information.

 You can monitor JVM memory usage using one of the health endpoints as detailed in Integrator's Guide › Memory Health Check.